Protection - Buying Advice

 WHAT DO I NEED?

-Helmets are very important and should be used by all skaters and scooter riders no matter how experienced the rider is.
+Skating helmets are very important and should be used by all skaters and scooter riders no matter how experienced the rider is.
 Helmets must fit securely and should not move around as you nod or turn your head.

 SKATING PAD SETS